 The Cockscomb Basin Wildlife Sanctuary was established as a result of a jaguar study conducted in the area by Alan Rabinowitz.
 Besides being the home of Belize’s largest cat, the sanctuary protects the headwaters of two major river systems..
 Over 128,000 acres of lush jungle are surrounded by the Cockscomb Mountains.

-7. Canoe or Kayak Down The River
+7. Take A Canoe or Kayak Adventure

 Born in the Maya Mountains in Guatemala, the Mopan River flows into Belize and with the Macal River forms the Belize River.
 This primary watercourse flows across the country to the sea.
 Before roads were built in Belize, the rivers were the main mode of transportation and commerce.
 You can rent canoes for the Mopan and Macal Rivers and powerboats are also available for fishing cruising the various rivers that include the New River, Temash, Sarstoon as well as inland lagoons.

 Tour companies and resorts offer Class II and III rapids (beginner level), and their guides are certified by the local tourist board.
 Additional instruction is given throughout the runs, which include reading the white water, learning about obstacles, and surfing the river waves.
+Although it is not a wilderness river, abundant bird life and huge iguanas are encountered on the river at nearly every bend.

 Amateur and professional canoe racing enthusiasts make their way here every year for the annual La Ruta Maya Canoe Race.
 This race is held on time trials and begins at San Ignacio through various villages and settlements such as Banana Bank, Bermudian Landing, Double Head Cabbage and Burrel Boom before the finish line at the Haulover Creek on the sea at Belize City.

-8. Go For The Big Islands
+8. Go To The Islands

 Belize has more than 200 islands – many secluded and less traveled.
 But we have big islands and a nice peninsula for those looking for the sun, beach and amenities such as gourmet restaurants, fine wines, clubbing and the finer things in life.
 If this is your preference we recommend Ambergris Caye, Caye Caulker and the Placencia Peninsula in the south as among the best attractions.